FreeCAD/DevelopersHandbook/gettingstarted/CLion.md

 ![Pict1](./resources/CLionPythonDebug6.png)

-7. Note the appearance of a "Connected to pydev debugger" line in the CLion console.
+7. Note the appearance of a "Connected to PyDev debugger" line in the CLion console.
 Shortly before or after that message, you will also see the timeout of CLion's attempt to use a debugger to trigger an attach.
 Ignore this error.